opensearch-project/documentation-website/_ingest-pipelines/processors/join.md

 Parameter | Required/Optional | Description |
 |-----------|-----------|-----------|
-`field` | Required | The field name where the join operator is applied.
+`field` | Required | The name of the field to which the join operator is applied.
 Must be an array.
 `separator` | Required | A string separator to use when joining field values.
 If not specified, the values are concatenated without a separator.
 `target_field` | Optional | The field to assign the cleaned value to.
 If not specified, field is updated in-place.
 `description` | Optional | Description of the processor's purpose or configuration.